 dessert.
-Finally I decided I wouldn't believe in Christ, but God when a psychic awareness took me.
-It was touched with emotion, pure and dense, visionary.
-I went back to the cabin where the rest of the CITs were, and started expounding a way of life based on love, sacrifice, and "living each moment to the fullest."
+Finally I decided I wouldn't believe in Christ, but God fullest."
 They were moved.
 I was inspired.
-I vowed not to let the turkeys get me down when I want back to school in September-knowing the concrete and cars and the social pecking
+I vowed not to let the turkeys get me down when I want back to school in September-knowing the concrete and cars and the social pecking order could kill the fragile truth I held.